teaguestockwell/react-icon-cloud/README.md

 </p>

 ## About
-An interactive 3D tag cloud component for React that renders text and images into a interactive 3D tag cloud
+An interactive 3D tag cloud component for React that renders text, images, and simple icons into a interactive 3D tag cloud

 - Built in support for rendering a cloud of [Simple Icons](https://github.com/simple-icons/simple-icons) with custom fallback color for poor contrast